Posted on Leave a comment

 Next up is just some filler ferns.

+(These are no longer available.)
 They’re small and the ad shows that pretty clearly, but they’re decent.
 A couple of fronds were unattached.
 I’d rate them a 7 out of 10.
+They look nice when several of them are in a vase or in a corner of a shelf, and of course, they’d be nice amongst other flowers.
 I didn’t have any others on hand to compare to.

 Moving on to a flower bunch.